nickbrandt/GitLab/doc/development/adding_service_component.md

 If the service component needs to be updated or released with the monthly GitLab release, then the component should be added to the [release tools automation](https://gitlab.com/gitlab-org/release-tools).
 This project is maintained by the [Delivery team](https://about.gitlab.com/handbook/engineering/infrastructure/team/delivery/).
 A list of the projects managed this way can be found in the [release tools project directory](https://about.gitlab.com/handbook/engineering/infrastructure/team/delivery/).

-For example: during the monthly GitLab release, the desired version of Gitaly, GitLab Workhorse, GitLab Shell, etc, need to synchronized through the various release pipelines.
+For example, during the monthly GitLab release, the desired version of Gitaly, GitLab Workhorse, GitLab Shell, etc., need to synchronized through the various release pipelines.